List of Downton Abbey characters: John Bates

-John Bates (played by Brendan Coyle), who is mainly known as Mr Bates or just Bates, is Lord Grantham's valet.
-He previously served in the Army alongside the earl as his batman during the Boer Wars and suffered an injury to his right leg.
+John Bates (played by Brendan Coyle) (born 1869), who is mainly known as Mr Bates or just Bates, is Lord Grantham's valet.
+He previously served in the British Army alongside the Earl as his batman during the Boer Wars and suffered an injury to his right leg.

 He arrives at Downton in the first episode to replace Lord Grantham's previous valet.
-When the staff see that he uses a cane, they are at best surprised and at worst angry feeling that they will have to pick up the slack for him, due to his disability slowing him down in the large house.
+When the staff see that he uses a cane, they are at best surprised and at worst angry feeling that they will have to pick up the slack for him, owing to his disability slowing him down in the large house.
 Most of the staff give him the cold shoulder, while Thomas and O'Brien try to get rid of him to further their own ends.
 Only the housemaid Anna offers him any sympathy and friendship.

 O'Brien, Cora's lady's maid, schemes to get Cora to talk to Lord Grantham about Bates's unsuitability.
 And while the household is lined up to receive a duke, O'Brien discreetly kicks Bates's cane on which he was leaning, knocking him on his face in the gravel, in order to cause a scene and bring attention to his disability.
 Lord Grantham, after being pressured by Cora and Carson to see how Bates is not fulfilling his job properly, regretfully tells Bates that it is not working out.

 Carson's main complaint is that a valet should perform extra duties outside of just seeing to Lord Grantham, including carrying trays and acting as a third footman if necessary.
 Bates nearly begs to stay, pointing out that he is unlikely to find another position (because of his disability), but Lord Grantham is unmoved.
 However, when he sees the departing Bates leaving, Lord Grantham is overcome with feelings of guilt.
 He runs after the car and orders Bates to get out, telling him to get back inside and that nothing more would be said about him leaving.

 Throughout much of the series Bates is at odds with Thomas, who tries to get rid of him so that he can take his place as valet.
 Bates tries to ignore him at first.
 Still being ignored by the rest of the staff save Anna, he gains an ally in William when he observes Thomas bullying the younger man, who is suffering with severe homesickness.
 An overconfident Thomas makes a snide remark that Mr Bates can do nothing to stop him only for Bates to violently grab him and shove him against the wall, proving that despite his disability he is not to be underestimated.